wkdgmr/wkdmod/README.md

-# wkdmod is a fork of DevilutionX.
+# wkdmod is a fork of DevilutionX

 ## wkdmod aims to implement more quality of life changes that are deemed out of scope for DevX.
 ### For Example: Don't drop items on death, and shared XP.